-- M. Music Regulations - 1.
-Music failures/errors that occur before the athlete has started the routine can be corrected and the correct music restarted. - 2.
+M. Music Regulations

+- Music failures/errors that occur before the athlete has started the routine can be corrected and the correct music restarted. - 2.
 Procedures for music failure during the routine due to technical failure: - a.
 The gymnast may continue her routine.
 Upon completion of the routine, gymnast and coach must decide whether to repeat the routine or accept the score that is given.
 The judges will post no score until that decision is made.
-No deduction would be taken for the absence of music. - b.
+No deduction would be taken for the absence of music.

+- b.
 The gymnast may stop her performance immediately and request permission from the Chief Judge to repeat her routine or to continue from the point of interruption.
 Once permission is given, the gymnast would perform again (either from the point of interruption or the entire exercise) after a reasonable amount of rest time.
-No score would be given for the partial routine.

-- There are no grounds for a coach or gymnast to request to repeat a compulsory exercise routine if the wrong version of the same level floor music plays. (i.e., coach/music personnel inadvertently plays Flute version instead of Piano version.)
-Floor music must be downloaded onto a mobile device for competitions to avoid interruptions/failure to play/errors. - Accessing music via cellular or internet connections at competitions is not allowed.
+No score would be given for the partial routine. - 3.
+There are no grounds for a coach or gymnast to request to repeat a compulsory exercise routine if the wrong version of the same level floor music plays. - Floor music must be downloaded onto a mobile device for competitions to avoid interruptions/failure to play/errors.
+Accessing music via cellular, internet, or Bluetooth connection at competitions is not allowed.